angulardart/site-angulardart/src/faq.md

 This FAQ applies to AngularDart.
 For more general Dart questions, see the [Dart FAQ.]({{site.dartlang}}/faq)

-TODO: Rather than just move this to dart.dev, we should keep the AD Q&As here.

 ## General

 ### Q. What browsers do you support as JavaScript compilation targets?